An Artist You Should Know: Jack Penny

 Where was your first ever exhibition and how do you think you’ve grown as an artist since?

-My friend Hugo Hamper-Potts and I rented spaces together over a 5 year-span in London.
-It was difficult to get any attention but that’s the nature of the art world.
-The art world can be very closed off, especially if you have not having studied at university.
-So, we went around it in our own way by renting spaces and putting our own shows on for years.
+My friend Hugo Hamper-Potts and I rented spaces together over a five-year period in London.
+It was difficult to get any attention, but that’s the nature of the art world.
+The art world can be very closed off, especially if you have not studied at university.
+So we found our own way around it by renting spaces and putting on our own shows for years.
 Since then, my work has changed.
 My inspiration has changed.
 But the feeling I get when I paint has remained the same.
-My understanding of art and who I am as an artist has changed greatly and continues to change.
+My understanding of art, and of who I am as an artist, has changed greatly and continues to evolve.

 You skate a lot too, do you think there’s any crossover between skateboarding and art?
 Do you think it’s had an influence at all?

-I have been skateboarding since I was twelve and it was fully encompassing.
+I have been skateboarding since I was twelve, and it was fully encompassing.
 It introduced me to music and art.
 Artists within the skateboarding world were my first art related interactions.
-I was heavily influenced by Fos who runs Heroin Skateboards.
-He was such a creative force when I started.
-And obviously, people like Mark Gonzales, Ed Templeton etc.. had an influence on me.
-Most importantly, it introduced me to other skateboarders who on the hole are a creative bunch of misfits.
-One other reason I was drawn to skateboarding was because it was a very self-taught and self-expressed activity.
-I had one particular friend Sam Bailey, who was older than myself and was integral to my exposure to a lot of music and art when I was really young.
-I definitely wouldn’t be who I am if it wasn’t for skateboarding.
+I was heavily influenced by Fos who runs Heroin Skateboards - he was such a creative force when I started.
+And obviously, people like Mark Gonzales, Ed Templeton, etc. had an influence on me.
+Most importantly, it introduced me to other skateboarders who, on the whole, are a creative bunch of misfits.
+One other reason I was drawn to skateboarding was because it was a very self-taught and self-expressive activity.
+I had one particular friend, Sam Bailey, who was older than me and played a key role in exposing me to a lot of music and art when I was really young.
+I definitely wouldn’t be who I am if it weren’t for skateboarding.

 Where are you hoping your art will take you - if anywhere?

-It’s taken me so many places I wouldn’t have gone already but I would love to make a show location based in the wild somewhere.
-At the moment I am really interested in explores in the 20th century so doing a show based off this idea in the amazon jungle or something like that I would be interested in.
+It’s taken me to so many places I wouldn’t have gone already, but I would love to have a location-based show somewhere in the wild.
+At the moment, I am really interested in explorers in the 20th century, so doing a show based on this idea or something like that, would be of interest to me.

 Do you think art has the power to change the world?

 Absolutely.
 It has the power to make people question themselves and their peers.
-Art should be a mean to make sense of the world that surrounds us.
+Art should be a means to make sense of the world that surrounds us.
 Art isn’t meant to just be pleasing or pretty.
 It’s meant to challenge ideas.
-And it’s only when challenged we can grow.
+And it’s only when challenged that we can grow.

 Previous